symPiotr/amplicon_analysis_pipeline/README.md

 * Denoise data - identify error-free genotypes (= ASVs, zOTUs).
 Compute zOTU table - check how many times each of the zOTUs is found in each of the libraries.
 * Assign taxonomy to your zOTUs.
 * Identify and remove chimeras, pick OTUs, compute OTU table.
+* Combine all the info in a convenient form

+We will soon be adding further steps:
 * Template quantification using spike-ins
 * Filter reagent contaminants
 * Data interpretation, visualization, diversity analyses... a complicated piece that will be developed!

-The outline of these steps is provided below.
+The outline of these steps is or will be provided below.
 In most cases, you will be directed to detailed pipelines.
 At least, that's the plan :stuck_out_tongue:

 &nbsp;